 Desiree’s steps and my steps are very similar actually, you just need to make sure to use primer with laminate.
 But as I said, we’re assuming you are dealing with real wood in this post.

-So here's how to prep furniture – I'm going to give you my step-by-step process once you get your piece that you want to revamp in your grubby little hands.
+So here’s how to prep furniture – I’m going to give you my step-by-step process once you get the piece you want to revamp in your grubby little hands.

 How to Decoupage Furniture